What is a pre-pack administration?

 Are there any other options for business debts?

-If there is a hope of financial recovery, you may find an alternative method more effective.
-These may include a company voluntary arrangement (CVA)
+If there is hope of financial recovery, you may find an alternative and more effective method, such as a company voluntary arrangement (CVA).

 Advantages and disadvantages of a pre-pack administration